segmentio/segment-docs/src/connections/storage/catalog/data-lakes/index.md

 2. Search for and select **Azure Data Lakes**.
 2. Click the **Configure Data Lakes** button, and select the source you'd like to receive data from.
 Click **Next**.
 3. In the **Connection Settings** section, enter the following values:
-  - Azure Storage Account (The name of the Azure Storage account that you set up in [Step 1 - Create an ALDS-enabled storage account](#step-1---create-an-alds-enabled-storage-account))
+  - **Azure Storage Account**: The name of the Azure Storage account that you set up in [Step 1 - Create an ALDS-enabled storage account](#step-1---create-an-alds-enabled-storage-account).
-  - Azure Storage Container (The name of the Azure Storage Container you created in [Step 1 - Create an ALDS-enabled storage account](#step-1---create-an-alds-enabled-storage-account))
+  - **Azure Storage Container**: The name of the Azure Storage Container you created in [Step 1 - Create an ALDS-enabled storage account](#step-1---create-an-alds-enabled-storage-account).
-  - Azure Subscription ID
+  - **Azure Subscription ID**: The ID of your [Azure subscription](https://docs.microsoft.com/en-us/azure/azure-portal/get-subscription-tenant-id){:target="_blank”}.
-  - Azure Tenant ID
+  - **Azure Tenant ID**: The Tenant ID of your [Azure Active directory](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-how-to-find-tenant){:target="_blank”}.
-  - Databricks Cluster ID
+  - **Databricks Cluster ID**: The ID of your [Databricks cluster](https://docs.databricks.com/workspace/workspace-details.html#cluster-url-and-id){:target="_blank”}
-  - Databricks Instance URL
+  - **Databricks Instance URL**: The ID of your [Databricks workspace](https://docs.databricks.com/workspace/workspace-details.html#workspace-instance-names-urls-and-ids){:target="_blank”}
-  - Databricks Workspace Name
+  - **Databricks Workspace Name**: The name of your [Databricks workspace](https://docs.databricks.com/workspace/workspace-details.html#workspace-instance-names-urls-and-ids){:target="_blank”}
-  - Databricks Workspace Resource Group
+  - **Databricks Workspace Resource Group**: The resource group that hosts your Azure Databricks instance.
+This is visible in Azure on the overview page for your Databricks instance.
-  - Region (The location of the Azure Storage account you set up in [Step 1 - Create an ALDS-enabled storage account](#step-1---create-an-alds-enabled-storage-account)
+  - **Region**: The location of the Azure Storage account you set up in [Step 1 - Create an ALDS-enabled storage account](#step-1---create-an-alds-enabled-storage-account)
-  - Service Principal Client ID
+  - **Service Principal Client ID**:
-  - Service Principal Client Secret
+  - **Service Principal Client Secret**:

 ### Optional - Set up the Data Lake using Terraform

-Instead of manually configuring your Data Lake, you can create a Data Lake using the script in the [`terraform-azure-data-lake`](https://github.com/segmentio/terraform-azure-data-lakes) Github repository.
+Instead of manually configuring your Data Lake, you can create a Data Lake using the script in the [`terraform-azure-data-lake`](https://github.com/segmentio/terraform-azure-data-lakes) GitHub repository.

 > note " "
 > This script requires Terraform versions 0.12+.